-You can apply for this payment when the online application form.
-The application form will be available through Norfolk County Council's website.
+You can apply for this payment via an online application form, available on Norfolk County Council's website.

-- You have been told to self-isolate by the NHS Test and Trace system from the 28 September
+- You have been told to self-isolate by the NHS Test and Trace system, including the NHS COVID-19 app

 - You meet the eligibility requirements listed below

 It is a lump sum of £500, which you are entitled to if you are required to self-isolate and meet the eligibility criteria listed below.

 Who is eligible?